ICE Wants to Deport Me: Is It Too Late to Marry a U.S. Citizen?

 In order to obtain a green card while in the U.S., the non-citizen must qualify to use a procedure known as "adjustment of status."
 Everyone who doesn't qualify for this must apply for their green card at a U.S. consulate in their home country.

-If the non-citizen entered unlawfully, however, the only hope is that the immigration court judge can be persuaded to terminate removal proceedings for consular processing.
-And then there will be another hurdle to clear: When the non-citizen leaves the U.S., he or she is likely to face a ten-year inadmissibility bar based on unlawful presence in the United States.
+If the non-citizen entered unlawfully, however, the only hope is that the immigration court judge can be persuaded to terminate removal proceedings so that the foreign national can leave the country to do consular processing.
+And then there will be another hurdle to clear: After leaving the U.S., that person is likely to face a ten-year inadmissibility bar on returning, based on unlawful presence in the United States.
 The best hope here is probably to apply for what's called a provisional waiver.
+This will require showing extreme hardship to family members; another hurdle to clear, in terms of both eligibility and providing adequate proof.

 As mentioned above, this is complex territory, and we've given only a general overview.
-See an immigration attorney for an in-depth analysis or your options and discussion of strategy.
+See an experienced immigration attorney for an in-depth analysis or your options and discussion of strategy, and for representation before USCIS and in court.

 Talk to a Lawyer